merlynjocol/Covid_Dashboards_OpenData/README.md

 Here are the libraries that shall be used.

-import pandas as pd
+- pandas as pd
-import numpy as np
+- numpy as np

 #libraries for matplotlib charts
-from datetime import datetime
+- datetime
-import matplotlib
+- matplotlib
-import matplotlib.pyplot as plt from matplotlib import rcParams
+- matplotlib.pyplot as plt

 #libraries for Plotly graphs
-import plotly.express as px
+- plotly.express as px
-import plotly.figure_factory as ff from plotly.subplots import make_subplots
+- plotly.figure_factory as ff
+- plotly.subplots
+- make_subplots

 #create templates
-import plotly.graph_objects as go import plotly.io as pio
+- plotly.graph_objects as go
+- plotly.io as pio

-import json
+- json
-from geopy.geocoders import Nominatim  # convert address into latitude and longitude import requests # library to handle requests
+- from geopy.geocoders import Nominatim
+- requests

 #building the app
-import streamlit as st #creating an app from streamlit_folium import folium_static import folium #using folium on
+- streamlit as st
+- streamlit_folium
+- folium_static
+- folium

-import altair as alt
+- altair as alt

 In order to install streamlit and show the streamlit dashboard, please refer to the official website: https://streamlit.io/#install
-In order to install other libraries, the team used pip install x on an anaconda terminal.
+In order to install other libraries, the team used pip install {} on an anaconda terminal.
 NB: you have to pip install folium and pip install streamlit-folium

 Please download the world-countries.json file.